DesertHareStudios/Shutter-Based-Temporal-Post-Processing/README.md

 # Shutter Based Temporal Post-Processing
 Framerate-aware physical camera post-processing for Unity's Universal Render Pipeline.

-Simulates a basic motion blur, depth of field, bloom, lens flares, exposure and some anti-aliasing using a custom temporal solution.
+Simulates a basic motion blur, depth of field and bloom using a custom temporal solution.

-Unlike TAA and other common temporal solutions, SBTPP only requires the color buffer and the current framerate to do its magic.
-No need for motion vectors nor depth buffer, making it suitable for mobile tiled-based GPUs.
+Unlike TAA and other common temporal solutions, SBTPP only requires the color & depth buffer and the current framerate to do its magic.
+No need for motion vectors, making it more friendly on your memory usage and bandwidth (like mobile tile-based GPUs).

+Although this is a temporal solution, it plays well with URP's TAA and Unity's Spatial Temporal Post-Processing which can enhance SBTPP's quality on more powerful devices.

 ## Installation instructions
 [Unity's official Package Manager installation instructions](https://docs.unity3d.com/Manual/upm-ui-giturl.html)